j-podracky/linked-insights-ner/README.md

 # linked-insights-ner: Extracting Job Skills from LinkedIn Postings with spaCy

-> **A custom Named Entity Recognition (NER) model built with spaCy to automatically extract professional skills from job postings.**

 ---

 ## Overview

 This is a natural language processing project that uses **spaCy** to detect and extract technical and analytical skills from job descriptions.

-By training a custom NER model, the project converts unstructured text into structured skill data that can power downstream analytics — such as skill co-occurrence networks, salary modeling, and career path recommendations.
+By training a custom Named Entity Recognition (NER) model, the project converts unstructured job description text into structured skill data that can power downstream analytics — such as skill co-occurrence networks, salary modeling, and career path recommendations.

 ---